botpress/readme/docs/Get Started/build.md

 Now that your bot has a greeting, let's add some custom instructions for when it's interacting with a user.
 From the Autonomous Node, open the **Instructions** section.

-By default, this field contains a detailed list of natural-language instructions for your bot.
+By default, this field contains a detailed list of natural language instructions for your bot.
 You can modify these, or start from scratch with your own instructions.

 For now, let's just tell your bot its name.
 Erase everything in the **Instructions** section, and enter "You are Teddy, a helpful bot":